-- · progress in, and the costs of, our clinical trials, preclinical studies and other research and development programs; - the scope, prioritization and number of research and development programs; - · the ability of our collaborators and us to reach the milestones, or other events or developments, under our collaboration agreements; - our ability to enter into new, and to maintain existing, collaboration and license agreements; - the extent to which we are obligated to reimburse our collaborators or our collaborators are obligated to reimburse us for clinical trial costs under our collaboration agreements; - · the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production of product candidates; - · the costs of preparing applications for regulatory approvals for our product candidates; and - · the costs of establishing, or contracting for, sales and marketing capabilities if we obtain regulatory clearances to market our product candidates.
+- the progress in, and the costs of, our clinical trials, preclinical studies and other research and development programs; - · the scope, prioritization and number of research and development programs; - the ability of our collaborators and us to reach the milestones, or other events or developments, under our collaboration agreements: - · our ability to enter into new, and to maintain existing, collaboration and license agreements; - the extent to which we are obligated to reimburse our collaborators or our collaborators are obligated to reimburse us for clinical trial costs under our collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production of product candidates; - the costs of preparing applications for regulatory approvals for our product candidates; and - the costs of establishing, or contracting for, sales and marketing capabilities if we obtain regulatory clearances to market our product candidates.

 Until we can generate significant continuing revenues, we expect to satisfy our future cash needs through strategic collaborations, private or public sales of our equity securities, debt financings, grant funding, or by licensing all or a portion of our product candidates or technology.
-In March 2012, we entered into an ATM Agreement with MLV, pursuant to which we may elect to issue and sell registered shares of our common stock having an aggregate offering price of up to \$20 million from time to time over a three-year period.
-We are not obligated to make any sales of common stock under the ATM Agreement.
-MLV, as sales agent, will use commercially reasonable efforts consistent with normal trading and sales practices and applicable laws, rules and regulations to sell shares of our common stock based upon our instructions, including any price, time or size limits or other parameters or conditions we may impose.
-To date, we have not sold any shares of stock pursuant to the ATM Agreement.
+In March 2012, we entered into the ATM Agreement with MLV, pursuant to which we may elect to issue and sell registered shares of our common stock having an aggregate offering price of up to \$20 million from time to time over a three-year period.
+MLV, as sales agent, is obligated to use commercially reasonable efforts consistent with normal trading and sales practices and applicable laws, rules and regulations to sell shares of our common stock based upon our instructions, including any price, time or size limits or other parameters or conditions we may impose.
+To date, we have raised gross proceeds of \$7.0 million from the sale of 3.49 million shares of common stock under the ATM Agreement.

-We cannot be certain that additional funding from the ATM Agreement or other sources will be available to us on acceptable terms, or at all.
+We cannot be certain that funding from the ATM Agreement or other sources will be available to us on acceptable terms, or at all.
 Over the last few years, turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies and generally made equity and debt financing more difficult to obtain.
-This, coupled with other factors, may limit access to additional financing over the near-term future.
-In particular, given the disappointing results from an initial Phase III Parkinson's disease psychosis trial with pimavanserin that we announced in September 2009, any unfavorable outcome in our development of pimavanserin could have a material adverse effect on our ability to raise additional capital.
+This, coupled with other factors, may limit access to financing over the near-term future.
+In particular, given the disappointing results from an initial Phase III Parkinson's disease psychosis trial with pimavanserin that we announced in September 2009, any unfavorable outcome in our development of pimavanserin, which could potentially include the top-line results from the -020 Study that we expect to report in November 2012, could have a material adverse effect on our ability to raise additional capital.